karlhorky/dotfiles/README.md

 # Karl Horky's dotfiles

-System settings for OS X and bootstrapper for new systems.
+System settings for macOS and bootstrapper for new systems.

 ## Setup